ThomasBouche/meteole/README.md

 # (All default parameters are printed to make sure you are in control)
 df_arome = arome_forecast.get_coverage(indicator)

-# default height doesn't suit you? change it easily
+# Default height doesn't suit you? change it easily
 df_arome = arome_forecast.get_coverage(indicator, height=10)
 ```